rails/rails/guides/source/upgrading_ruby_on_rails.md

 It is recommended that you do not set columns equal to a `String`, but pass a `Hash` instead, which will be converted to and from a JSON string automatically.

+### Submit Buttons `disable_with` by Default

+In Rails 5.0, any `submit_tag` or `f.submit` is automatically disabled on submit to prevent double submits.
+If you have any client-side validation, this can be an issue.
+Opt out on a button-by-button basis with e.g.

+    <%= submit_tag "Submit", data: { disable_with: false }} %>

 Upgrading from Rails 4.1 to Rails 4.2
 -------------------------------------